clojuredocs/guides/articles/cookbooks/strings.md

 UTF-16 characters don't always map nicely to user-perceived characters.

-For example, sometimes a single Unicode "code point" may require 2 UTF-16 characters to encode it.
+For instance, it would be nice if a single Unicode "code point" corresponded to a user-perceived character.
+But alas, one counterexample is Korean's Jamo, where user-perceived characters are composed from two or three Unicode code points.

-And even then, a full Unicode code point sometimes won't correspond to a user-perceived character ("grapheme cluster").
-For instance, take Korean's Hangul Jamo, where user-perceived characters are composed from two or three Unicode code points.
+As another complication, sometimes a single Unicode "code point" may require 2 UTF-16 characters to encode it.

 ## Preliminaries